Volunteering NICARAGUA

 San Juan del Sur is a renowned tourist hotspot that attracts a significant number of expatriates.
 This community of expats has taken the initiative to establish various volunteer ventures and non-governmental organizations (NGOs).
 With an array of options available, you have the opportunity to volunteer or donate to causes that resonate with you the most.
 However, it is crucial to conduct thorough research before contributing financially to ensure that your generosity reaches those who truly need it and is not misappropriated.
 For a more direct and impactful approach, I highly recommend personally delivering your contributions to the individuals or groups you wish to support.
 By doing so, you can make a tangible difference in their lives and experience the fulfillment of assisting others firsthand.

-Employment in Nicaragua has been getting worse with the rising political unrest, in particular the events of April 2018.
-The political situation devastated the tourism industry, which in turn affected the whole chain: food, staff, etc. Also, some business decisions created major challenges for the working population and a severe blow to employment, both formally and informally.
+Employment in Nicaragua has been worsening due to the increasing political unrest, especially since the events of April 2018.
+The political situation has had a devastating impact on the tourism industry, which in turn has affected various sectors such as food and staffing.
+Additionally, certain business decisions have posed significant challenges for the workforce and dealt a severe blow to both formal and informal employment.

 Every morning, as the sun began to rise, I would stroll along the sandy shores of San Juan del Sur.
 It was my ritual, my way of connecting with the tranquil beauty of the ocean.
 During these peaceful walks, I would often come across a man with a large bucket, diligently scouring the sand for treasures.
 His focus was unwavering as he held a line with a hook, patiently waiting for a fish or perhaps a shellfish to take the bait.
 Intrigued by his determination, I finally mustered the courage to approach him one day and inquire about his catch.
 His name was Juan Antonio, and he revealed that he was in search of “cosuco” – the elusive sea armadillo – and the prized jaiba, also known as the blue crab.
 Little did I know that this encounter would lead me to discover Juan Antonio’s remarkable story – a tale of resilience, survival, and the pursuit of dreams.